Mixing Dextroamphetamine and Alcohol

 Although research on the effects of dextroamphetamine and alcohol on driving ability remains unknown, driving under any psychoactive influence can still be dangerous.
 Some experts theorize that dextroamphetamine might reduce the sedating and impairing effects of alcohol, thus improving driving ability in situations where alcohol has been consumed.
 To operate a vehicle under this misguided assumption would not only be foolish, but illegal.
 The combination of these two substances can seriously impair judgment, increase risk-taking behavior, and otherwise negatively impact a person’s ability to operate a motor vehicle.6

-Treatment for Addiction to Dextroamphetamine and Alcohol
+Dextroamphetamine and Alcohol Treatment

 A treatment program for addiction to dextroamphetamine and alcohol that works well for one person may not work for another person.
-Fortunately there are many different types of rehabilitation programs available for those suffering from addiction.
+Fortunately, there are many different types of rehabilitation programs available for those suffering from addiction.
 Treatment for dextroamphetamine addiction and alcoholism typically consists of some combination of the following treatment strategies:7

 - Detox programs

 - Individual counseling and therapy

 People recovering from addiction to dextroamphetamine and alcohol may choose to receive treatment on either an inpatient or outpatient basis.
 Inpatient treatment takes place in a residential rehab facility that provides around-the-clock care every day of the week.
 Inpatient rehab programs generally run somewhere between 30 and 90 days.
 These treatment programs are intensive, allowing little to no contact with the outside world so that people can focus solely on recovery.
 These programs are usually a better choice for those with severe or recurring addictions.